Life is in the breath. One who half breathes, half lives – Chinese proverb

 What are you waiting for?
 Let’s get started!

-Lie down and close your eyes.
+It is easiest to (re)learn diaphragmatic breathing lying down so, lie down and close your eyes.
 Let your body relax and allow your energy to settle.

 Without manipulating your breath or trying to change it, become aware of the fact that you are breathing.
 Notice the movement of your breath as it moves in and out of your body.
 Observe where the breath originates in your body: is it high in your chest, deep down in your belly or somewhere in between?
 Observe the length and depth of your breath.